decant09/bokeh/README.md

         <img src="static/images/readme/screenshots/login_success_message.png">
     </details>
 ### Logout Page
-- The logout page is accessed by logged in users clicking the "Logout" link in the navagation bar.
+- The logout page is accessed by logged in users clicking the "Logout" link in the navigation bar.
 - The user is taken to the logout page where there are asked to confirm their logout by clicking "Sign Out".
 - If they do not wish to logout they can click on any of the links in the navigation bar.
 - If they confirm logout the user is taken to the landing page and a disappearing logout success message is displayed.